-Using the Rapid Retention Survey Toolkit, more countries will be able to design evidencebased packages and update their packages more frequently to maintain retention effectiveness, as economic and country conditions and health worker preferences change over time.
-With its focus on self-reliance, the Rapid Retention Survey Toolkit promotes country ownership, increases self-sufficiency of host-country counterparts in making and acting on health workforce decisions, and empowers stakeholders to develop evidence-based retention strategies.
+Using the Rapid Retention Survey Toolkit, more countries will be able to design evidence-based packages and update their packages more frequently to maintain retention effectiveness, as economic and country conditions and health worker preferences change over time.
+With its focus on self-reliance, the Rapid Retention Survey Toolkit promotes country ownership, increases self-sufficiency of country stakeholders in making and acting on health workforce decisions, and empowers stakeholders to develop evidence-based retention strategies.